 Biodiversity and sustainability

 “Bees are vital to biodiversity.
-There are 130,000 plants for example for which bees are essential to pollination, from melons to pumpkins, raspberries and all kind of fruit trees — as well as animal fodder — like clover.
+There are 130,000 plants for example for which bees are essential to pollination, from melons to pumpkins, raspberries, and all kinds of fruit trees — as well as animal fodder — like clover.
 Bees are more important than poultry in terms of human nutrition.”

 The Telegraph, March 14, 2007